icapps/flutter-model-generator/README.md

         abbreviation: y
 ```

-Define custom json key using is_json_key, the value of this property will then be used to parse from json
+Define custom json key using is_json_value, the value of this property will then be used to parse from json

 ```yaml
 Gender: